 Our creative nonfiction student and alum achievements include books published with top publishing houses.
 They’ve won major awards.
 Their articles, columns, and essays have been published in the most prestigious magazines and journals, from the New York Times to The Missouri Review to Vogue.
 Our CNF alums teach full-time at respected universities.
 And that’s just the beginning.

 Past visiting creative nonfiction writers include some of the most distinguished writers in the field, including National Book Award winner Barry Lopez and award-winning authors Molly Peacock, Phillip Lopate, Terry Tempest Williams, Pico Iyer, and Scott Russell Sanders.

-All Spalding MFA students have the option to spend a residency or an entire semester studying a second area of concentration as a way to enrich and expand their craft and understanding of aesthetics.
+All Spalding MFA students may opt to spend a residency or an entire semester studying a second area of concentration as a way to enrich their craft and expand their understanding of aesthetics.